jphp-group/jphp/README.md

 ### In Production

 We develop a new IDE for beginners like `Game Maker` or `Scirra Construct`.
 It's based on JPHP, JavaFX, Java 8, Gradle and allows to create desktop apps.
-The project name is `DevelNext`, the current status and version of the project is BETA.
+The project name is `DevelNext` (https://github.com/jphp-compiler/develnext), the current status and version of the project is BETA.
 The project has not yet been localized in English.

 ### Goals